Randall Emmett: Career

 In 1995, Emmett began his Hollywood career as a personal assistant to Mark Wahlberg.
 Emmett is the basis for the character Turtle from the HBO show Entourage.
 Emmett approached Wahlberg about the possibility of him producing movies but was turned down.
-Later he met George Furla, a hedge fund manager who agreed to finance his dream of being a producer, with whom he co-founded Emmett/Furla Films in 1998.
+Later, he met George Furla, a hedge fund manager who agreed to finance his dream of being a producer, with whom he co-founded Emmett/Furla Films in 1998.

-Emmett would receive a crash-course in producing by Avi Lerner and through him was introduced to Michael Oblowitz and pitched a low-budget, direct to video movie starring Steven Seagal who was just finished acting in the highly troubled production of The Foreigner.
-Mostly through Lerner's vouching Oblowitz agreed to let Emmett produce 2003's Out for a Kill starring Seagal.
-Out for a Kill created the "template" for a geezer teaser, as it was low quality, starred an aged Seagal, and was mostly advertised and distributed in Eastern Europe.
-Out for a Kill making a profit made other studios like Sony and Universal to take notice in the business strategy who also began heavily investing in the direct to DVD market, while Emmett and Furla made three films in 2010 including Gun before being approached in March 2011 to make films financed by Remington Chase and Stepan Martirosyan who claimed to have made their money in Russia.
-However, both men had convictions related to cocaine trafficking the SEC revealed that $62 million of the $525 million they raised for Emmett was done so fraudulently, and spent on personal expenses.
+Emmett would receive a crash-course in producing by Avi Lerner and through him was introduced to Michael Oblowitz and pitched a low-budget, direct to video movie starring Steven Seagal, who had just finished acting in the highly troubled production of The Foreigner.
+Mostly through Lerner's vouching, Oblowitz agreed to let Emmett produce 2003's Out for a Kill starring Seagal.
+Out for a Kill created the "template" for a geezer teaser, as it was low quality, starred an aged Seagal and was mostly advertised and distributed in Eastern Europe.
+Out for a Kill making a profit caused other studios like Sony and Universal to take notice of the business strategy, and who also began heavily investing in the direct to DVD market; Emmett and Furla made three films in 2010, including Gun, before being approached in March 2011 to make films financed by Remington Chase and Stepan Martirosyan, who claimed to have made their money in Russia.
+However, both men had convictions related to cocaine trafficking; the SEC revealed that $62 million of the $525 million they raised for Emmett was done so fraudulently, and used for personal expenses.

 In 2013, Emmett and Furla were joined by Dubai-based film financier Oasis Ventures Entertainment to become Emmet/Furla Oasis Films (EFO).
-Later that year Christopher Eberts, who gave Emmett a credit on The Wicker Man was found guilty on federal wire-fraud and money-laundering charges while Emmett's co-producer on Speed Kills, Guy Griffithe, was found guilty of selling fictitious interests in a legal marijuana business.
+Later that year, Christopher Eberts, who gave Emmett a credit on The Wicker Man, was found guilty on federal wire-fraud and money-laundering charges, while Emmett's co-producer on Speed Kills, Guy Griffithe, was found guilty of selling fictitious interests in a legal marijuana business.

-In 2013 EFO was sued by Dan Bilzerian who financed $1 million into Lone Survivor in exchange for a cameo, although he would later settle and appeared in EFO's Extraction.
-Lone Survivor, which had been financed by EFO's Russian money, was seen as a prestige film for EFO and Emmett as he saw another influx of cash into his production efforts.
+In 2013, EFO was sued by Dan Bilzerian, who invested $1 million into Lone Survivor in exchange for a cameo, although he would later settle and appeared in EFO's Extraction.
+Lone Survivor, which had been financed by EFO's Russian money, was seen as a prestige film for EFO and Emmett, as he saw another influx of cash into his production efforts.

-In 2013 EFO and Emmett where sued by Nemesis Finance for their stake in Broken City accusing Emmett and Furla of misrepresenting their debts to investors so they could reduce the amount of cash reserves they were required to keep on hand for residual payments to writers, actors, and directors.
+In 2013, EFO and Emmett were sued by Nemesis Finance for their stake in Broken City, with Emmett and Furla being accused of misrepresenting their debts to investors so they could reduce the amount of cash reserves they were required to keep on hand for residual payments to writers, actors and directors.
 However, the suit would be settled out of court.